Izzybelle/Capstone-Project/README.md

 The dataset is a selection of Yelp's businesses, reviews and user data, spanning over 5 years (2013 - 2017).
 It was originally put together for the Yelp Dataset Challenge a publically available dataset, which is a chance for students to conduct research or analysis on Yelp's data and share their discoveries.
 In this dataset you'll find information about businesses across 10 metropolitan areas in 4 countries.

 ### Content
-The dataset contains 5 json files: Business, Checkin, Review, Tip, User.
+The dataset contains 5 JSON files: Business, Checkin, Review, Tip, User.

 In total, there are:
 - 8,021,122 user reviews